Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$

-In Fig.~\ref{fig:phase_diagram_TN_above_angular}, we show the angle-dependent evolution of the phase diagram from out-of-plane to in-plane field orientation.
-While for a small angle of $\theta = 10^\circ$ between the magnetic field and the \textit{z}-direction mostly the critical-field values change, already for $\theta = 20^\circ$, the pure $\Delta_2$ phase is completely suppressed.
+In Fig.~\ref{fig:phase_diagram_TN_above_angular}, we show the angle-dependent evolution of the phase diagram from out-of-plane ($\mathbf{B} \parallel [001]$) to in-plane field ($\mathbf{B} \parallel [110]$) orientation.
+While for a small angle of $\theta = 10^\circ$ between the magnetic field and the \textit{z}-direction mostly the critical-field values change, already for $\theta = 20^\circ$, the pure, nonmagnetic $\Delta_2$ phase is completely suppressed.
 For $\theta = 45^\circ$, also the high-field coexistence phase \footnote{Recall that, unless we explicitly consider the case $\delta_{12M} = 0$, the term coexistence phase refers to finite amplitudes of all three OPs.} is almost entirely gone, eventually leaving only the low-field coexistence phase and a much enhanced magnetic phase for $\theta = 90^\circ$ (in plane).
-A strong enhancement of the critical temperature $T_0$ of phase I in an in-plane magnetic field is indeed observed experimentally \cite{hafner_possible_2022}.
+A strong enhancement of the critical temperature of phase I in an in-plane magnetic field is indeed observed experimentally \cite{hafner_possible_2022}.
 Note that we do not describe the transition between the phases I and II \cite{hafner_possible_2022, schmidt_anisotropic_2024, khanenko_origin_2025, mishra_anisotropic_2022}, see Sec.~\ref{sec:intro}.

 We now take a closer look at the choice of coefficients for our Landau analysis.
 Without loss of generality, we set the positive fourth-order coefficients to $\beta_1 = \beta_2 = \beta_M = 1$.
 This amounts to a choice of units for the OPs.
 The second-order coefficients are expanded in temperature to linear order, see Eqs.\ (\ref{eq:alpha1.T})--(\ref{eq:alphaM.T}).
-For a magnetic field to be able to induce a transition between the superconducting states, i.e., between the primary OP $\Delta_{1}$ ($B_{1g+}$) and the primary OP $\Delta_2$ ($B_{1u+}$), these states have to be close in energy.
+For a magnetic field to be able to induce a transition between the superconducting states, i.e., between the even-parity OP $\Delta_{1}$ and the odd-parity OP $\Delta_2$, these states have to be close in energy.
 Therefore, we set $\alpha_2' \gtrsim \alpha_1'$, with a slight imbalance to account for the weak tilting of the almost horizontal first-order transition line.
-Moreover, since the magnetic phase is expected to have a comparatively weak effect we assume $\alpha_{1,2}' > \alpha_M'$.
+Moreover, since the magnetic phase is expected to have a comparatively weak effect we assume that $\alpha_{1,2}' > \alpha_M'$.